tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 ## Markets as a governance tool

-In "Radical Markets," Posner and Weyl reveal that markets aren't just about buying and selling; they're powerful tools for collective decision-making.
+In *Radical Markets*[^1], Posner and Weyl reveal that markets aren't just about buying and selling; they're powerful tools for collective decision-making.
 Imagine markets as the beating heart of a self-organising society, where the rules of the game shape our economic, social and political landscapes.

-Katharina Pistor, in "Code of Capital," emphasises that these rules aren't just abstract concepts.
+Katharina Pistor, in *Code of Capital*[^2], emphasises that these rules aren't just abstract concepts.
 They are the building blocks of our institutions, influencing power dynamics and resource allocation.
 We can redesign these rules using tokens and blockchain.

 Traditionally, we rely on voting or committees to make collective decisions.
 But in a token-economy, ownership and voting rights intertwine.
 We can represent even the smallest of interests.
 Imagine a community where token holders directly participate in shaping the future, deciding everything from resource allocation to community rules.
 The act of exchanging tokens becomes a vote, a powerful way to voice your preferences and impact the world.

 The exciting part?
 Markets are dynamic, constantly adapting with new technologies and social needs.
 Their rules can be continuously negotiated and improved, allowing us to address emerging challenges and explore new opportunities.

-In "Discovering Prices," Milgrom highlights one of the key ways markets govern is through prices.
+In *Discovering Prices*[^3], Milgrom highlights one of the key ways markets govern is through prices.
 Prices act as signals, conveying valuable information about scarcity, demand, and what people truly value.
 By aggregating the knowledge of countless individuals, market mechanisms can efficiently allocate resources and coordinate complex activities.
 It's important to note that price is almost never a simple question of scarcity and preference, supply and demand.
 And incentives are rarely just about financial gain.

 *Radical Markets, Code of Capital,* and *Discovering Prices* all argue that many societal problems stem from limited competition and information asymmetry.
 Well-designed markets can address these issues.
-For example, in Quadratic Voting, the strength of your conviction matters more than just a single vote.
+For example, in Quadratic Voting[^1], the strength of your conviction matters more than just a single vote.
 This helps prevent special interests from dominating, leading to fairer and more representative outcomes.

 Of course, for markets to function effectively as governance mechanisms, the rules must be carefully crafted.
 We need to strike a balance between encouraging innovation and ensuring fairness, inclusivity, and stability.
 This is where the evolving field of token engineering is crucial.

-Token engineering, coupled with insights from legal frameworks like those in "Code of Capital" and "Rules for a Flat World"  by Hadfield, empowers us to design resilient and representative governance systems.
+Token engineering, coupled with insights from legal frameworks like those in *Code of Capital* and *Rules for a Flat World*[^4]  by Hadfield, empowers us to design resilient and representative governance systems.
 By leveraging the power of markets, we can incentivise participation, aggregate preferences, and foster *more effective* decentralised decision-making.

 ## Markets, Bureaucracies and Entrepreneurs: A tale of economic modes